Sole ‘Custody’ of Children in Australia

 Seeking Parenting Orders

-Where a separating couple cannot agree on how to parent the children after separation, they might call upon the Family Court to decide certain matters in relation to the children.
-The Family Court of Australia will, after hearing submissions from both parents, hand down ‘Parenting Orders’.
+Where a separating couple cannot agree on how to parent the children after separation, they might call upon the Federal Circuit and Family Court of Australia (FCFCA) to decide certain matters in relation to the children.
+The FCFCA will, after hearing submissions from both parents, hand down ‘Parenting Orders’.
 These are only made, however, after the parties have attended a Family Dispute Resolution Conference at which a mediator will attempt to bring the parties to an agreement.
-A ‘parenting order’ differs from a ‘consent order’, which is a written agreement between the parents that is submitted to the Court and becomes legally binding.
+A ‘parenting order’ differs from a ‘consent order’, which is a written agreement between the parents that is submitted to the court and becomes legally binding.

 An order for ‘sole parental responsibility’ may provide one parent with: